siffiejoe/lua-multikey/doc/readme.txt

 `put` is convenient when you already know the keys you want to use.
-If you get the keys via a vararg list, the `putv` function is more useful, because it takes the value to assign as second parameter before the keys.
+If you get the keys via a vararg list, the `putv` function is more useful, because it takes the value to assign as second parameter, before the keys.
 Assigning `nil` will remove a previous value stored under the same keys from the table.

-    put( t, 1,2,3,  nil )
+    mk.putv( t, nil, 1,2,3 )
     print( get( t, 1,2,3 ) )      -->  nil

 For `pairs`- and `ipairs`-like iteration there are the `tuples` and